tannerduve/mock_a_mockingbird/README.md

 # To Mock a Mockingbird in Lean
-This project is a formalization of Parts III and IV of Raymond Smullyan's "To Mock a Mockingbird" into dependent type theory via the Lean proof assistant.
-This book introduces the reader to the field of combinatory logic, a subject central to the foundations of programming languages and mathematics, through a series of fun puzzles about talking birds in an enchanted forest.
+This project is a formalization of Parts III and IV of Raymond Smullyan's "To Mock a Mockingbird" into dependent type theory using the Lean proof assistant.
+Smullyan's book introduces the reader to the field of combinatory logic—a subject central to programming languages and mathematics—through a series of engaging puzzles about talking birds in an enchanted forest.
 ## Overview
 This repository contains the main story content of the book with the puzzles formalized as lemmas to be proven in Lean.
 Solution files are also included for reference

+## Motivation
+As I was working through this book I thought it would be interesting to try and write up some of my solutions in a proof assistant, and it occurred to me that this could be developed into something others could enjoy.
+The playful nature of these stories along with their rich mathematical foundations makes for a good way to bring some fun into interactive theorem proving, while also teaching users some useful concepts in logic and programming languages.

 ## Getting Started
 To begin exploring the forest, navigate to MockAMockingbird > src.